Intersection models and forbidden pattern characterizations for 2-thin and proper 2-thin graphs: Introduction

 \section{Introduction}

-A large family of graph width parameters has been studied since the introduction of treewidth in the 80's~\cite{R-S-minors3-pltw}, some of them very recently defined, like twin-width~\cite{BKTW20twinw} in 2020.
-For each width parameter, a growing family of NP-complete problems are known to be polynomial time solvable on graph classes of bounded width.
+A large family of graph width parameters have been studied since the introduction of treewidth in the 80's~\cite{R-S-minors3-pltw}, some of them very recently defined, like twin-width~\cite{BKTW20twinw} in 2020.
+For each width parameter, a growing family of NP-complete problems are known to be polynomial-time solvable on graph classes of bounded width.
 Thus, it is interesting to find structural properties of a graph class that ensure bounded width.

-In this work we will focus on a width parameter called the thinness of a graph.
+These structural properties can be described, for instance, by forbidden induced subgraphs, or by the existence of vertex orderings avoiding a family of patterns, or by the existence of certain intersection models.

+It is also useful to know whether a width parameter $\rho$ can be bounded by a function of another width parameter $\rho'$.
+In that case, every class of graphs $\mathcal{C}$ that has bounded $\rho'$, has also bounded $\rho$.
+As a trade-off, every problem that admits an efficient algorithm parameterized by $\rho$, admits also an efficient algorithm parameterized by $\rho'$.